About Penn First Plus

 Isabella “Izzy” Boudnik (she/her) is a dedicated advocate and graduate of the University of Pennsylvania Graduate School of Education, holding a master’s degree in higher education.
 She is also a proud alum of the University of Wisconsin-Madison, where she studied political science and education policy.
 Rooted in her own experiences as a first-generation, low-income student, Izzy is passionate about cultivating belonging for minoritized students in higher education spaces.
 She is particularly interested in addressing collegiate food insecurity, promoting ethical social mobility, and supporting first-generation professionals.
 While she is originally from Milwaukee, Wisconsin, she admits that the East Coast has grown on her since she moved to Philadelphia in 2021.
 In her free time, she enjoys adding to her ever-growing pile of unread books, exploring thrift stores, and buying iced lattes.
 She is enthusiastic about the opportunity to support first-generation students in their journey through Penn and can’t wait to meet you!

-Ursula Gamache (she/her) is a soon-to-be graduate of Penn’s Graduate School of Education with an M.S.Ed. in Education, Culture, and Society.
+Ursula Gamache (she/her) is a graduate of Penn’s Graduate School of Education with an M.S.Ed. in Education, Culture, and Society.
 She is excited to join the PennCAP team as an Academic Counselor after serving in the role of Financial Wellness Graduate Coordinator at PennCAP since Fall 2022.
 During graduate school, Ursula completed a master’s thesis entitled “Removing Barriers, Opening Doors: Academic Resource Access and First-Generation, Low-Income College Student Success.”
 In addition to her studies, she enjoyed working as a graduate assistant organizing financial wellness events and supporting various initiatives in the Penn First Plus and PennCAP community.
 Ursula is originally from a small town in North Carolina and attended the University of North Carolina at Chapel Hill (go heels!), earning a BA in English Literature and Sociology.
 After college, Ursula served as a college advisor for high school seniors, increasing college access for underrepresented students in North Carolina.
 She moved to Philly to attend Penn and has come to love living in a city.
 In her free time, you can probably find Ursula walking her corgi, Rosie, around West Philly.
 She also enjoys reading about history, dancing to 2000s pop, baking cakes, and painting sunsets in her free time.

 Alexandra “Ale” Malespin is committed to making higher education accessible, and is excited to embark on her new role as the Administrative Coordinator at Penn First Plus.
 Ale graduated from Rochester Institute of Technology (RIT) with a bachelor’s degree in Visual Media Photography, with a minor in Marketing.
 As a student at RIT, Ale was a freshman student representative for the Latin American Student Association (LASA), and later a marketing director for the ALANA Collegiate Association.
 Ale conducted a capstone project titled “Making Amends Through Awareness and Art”, where she highlighted the challenges that BIPOC students and professors faced in the realm of art in higher education.
 After graduation, she worked as a Community Outreach Coordinator for Rochester Global Connections, where she focussed on fostering relationships between international students and the RIT community.
 In her free time, Ale loves rock climbing and walking her dog Jesse.